twakjira/HAI-CONCise-UHPC/README.md

 ### Installation

-To get started with HAI-CONCise-UHPC, you need to have Python and several libraries installed on your system.
+To get started with HAI-CONCise-UHPC, you need to have Python and required libraries installed on your system.
 You can install the required libraries using the following command:

 ### Running the Application

+## Running the Application

-To run the HAI-CONCise-UHPC application, follow these steps:
+To successfully run the HAI-CONCise-UHPC application, please follow these steps:

-1. Make sure you have Jupyter Notebook installed.
-If you don't have it, you can install it using pip:
+1. **Install Python**
+   - Ensure Python is installed on your system.
+If not, you can download and install it from the [official Python website](https://www.python.org/).

+2. **Install Required Libraries**
-2. Launch Jupyter Notebook by running the following command in your terminal or command prompt:
+   - Install the necessary Python libraries by opening your terminal or command prompt and running the following command:

-3. In the Jupyter Notebook interface, navigate to the directory where the `HAI-CONCise-UHPC.ipynb` script is located.
+     ```bash
+     pip install pandas numpy matplotlib scikit-learn xgboost PySimpleGUI Pillow
+     ```

+3. **Download the Application Script**
+   - Download the `HAI-CONCise-UHPC.py` script to your local machine.

-4. Open the `HAI-CONCise-UHPC.ipynb` notebook.
+4. **Download the Resources Folder**

-5. Execute the notebook cells to use the application.
+   - Also, download and save the "resources" folder in the same directory as the `HAI-CONCise-UHPC.py` script.
+This folder should contain all necessary resources, such as model files or data, that are required by the application.

+5. **Open Your Python Environment**
+   - Launch your preferred Python environment.
+This could be an Integrated Development Environment (IDE) like PyCharm or Visual Studio Code, or a web-based platform like Google Colab.

+6. **Load the Script**
+   - In your Python environment, open the `HAI-CONCise-UHPC.py` script.

+7. **Run the Application**
+   - Execute the script to start the application.
+This is typically done by pressing a 'Run' button in IDEs or using a run command in the console.

+Following these instructions will enable you to run the HAI-CONCise-UHPC application in any compatible Python environment.
+It's crucial to ensure that the "resources" folder is placed in the same directory as the main script for the application to function correctly.

 ## Using the Application